Miaphysitism: Conflict

 The Council of Chalcedon (451) annulled the earlier council presided over by Dioscurus.
 It was not accepted by the Oriental Orthodox Churches, who do not defend Eutyches and instead accept his implicit condemnation by the Third Council of Ephesus (475).
-Chalcedon accepted by acclamation Leo's Tome — the letter by Pope Leo I setting out, as he saw it, the Church's doctrine on the matter — and issued the Chalcedonian Definition.
+Chalcedon accepted by acclamation Leo's Tome — the letter by Pope Leo I setting out, as he saw it, the imperial church's doctrine on the matter — and issued the Chalcedonian Definition.
 The clause most relevant to miaphysitism states:"

 Following, then, the holy Fathers, we all unanimously teach that our Lord Jesus Christ is to us One and the same Son, the Self-same Perfect in Godhead, the Self-same Perfect in Manhood; truly God and truly Man; the Self-same of a rational soul and body; co-essential with the Father according to the Godhead, the Self-same co-essential with us according to the Manhood; like us in all things, sin apart; before the ages begotten of the Father as to the Godhead, but in the last days, the Self-same, for us and for our salvation (born) of Mary the Virgin Theotokos as to the Manhood; One and the Same Christ, Son, Lord, Only-begotten; acknowledged in Two Natures unconfusedly, unchangeably, indivisibly, inseparably; the difference of the Natures being in no way removed because of the Union, but rather the properties of each Nature being preserved, and (both) concurring into One Person and One Hypostasis; not as though He was parted or divided into Two Persons, but One and the Self-same Son and Only-begotten God, Word, Lord, Jesus Christ; even as from the beginning the prophets have taught concerning Him, and as the Lord Jesus Christ Himself hath taught us, and as the Symbol of the Fathers hath handed down to us.